innolitics/n2y/README.md

 back to the block that contains it, or is None if the rich text is within a property value or some other location.

+## Cache

+During development, it can be convenient to cache requests to Notion.
+This feature can be enabled by setting the `N2Y_CACHE` environment variable to the location of the sqlite file you'd like to use as your Notion request cache.
+To flush the cache, simply delete the file.
+Note that this feature is only available if you include dev options.

 ## Releases

 Any git commit tagged with a string starting with "v" will automatically be pushed to pypi.